-Lately I’ve had many patients with sleep difficulties.
-In my Functional Medicine approach, I talk about the four legs of a chair or stool.
-The four legs consist of sleep, food, stress management, and movement.
-If one of these four legs collapses, so does your seat or foundation Then your health is wobbly and unstable, and you are vulnerable.
-You can have the “food, stress reduction and movement” legs in place, but if you’re not sleeping properly, you won’t be well or feel well.
+In my functional medicine approach, I talk about the four legs of your seat of health.
+Your four legs consist of sleep, food, stress management, and movement.
+If just one of your legs collapses, so does your seat or foundation Then your health is wobbly and unstable, and you are vulnerable.
+You can have your food, stress reduction and movement legs rock-solid, but if you’re not sleeping, you simply won’t be well.

 So just how much sleep is enough?

 According to the American Sleep Association, these are the mean sleep hours needed by these age groups every 24 hours:

-We’ve all heard people who say “I don’t need that much sleep, I do fine on 5 or 6 hours.”
+We’ve all heard people say “I don’t need that much sleep, I do fine on five or six hours.”
 Guess what?
-They are probably wrong.
-It’s a very rare that we can thrive on under 6 or 7 hours sleep per night, and many of us do better with 9.
-You know who you are.
+They are fooling themselves.
+It’s very rare that you can thrive on less than six or even seven

 Is it so bad if I don’t get enough sleep?